awsdocs/amazon-vpc-user-guide/doc_source/working-with-managed-prefix-lists.md

 ### Subnet route tables<a name="prefix-list-subnet-route-table"></a>

 You can specify a prefix list as the destination for route table entry\.
 You cannot reference a prefix list in a gateway route table\.
-For more information about route tables, see [Route tables for your VPC](VPC_Route_Tables.md)\.
+For more information about route tables, see [Configure route tables](VPC_Route_Tables.md)\.

 **To reference a prefix list in a route table using the console**